 3116 The South-Moon Mercenary Rebellion.

-A uprising of slave-soldiers in the south polar region of the earth's moon.
-Mercenaries from Earth are rebelling against their alien masters not wanting to fight each other anymore.
+An uprising of slave-soldiers in the south polar region of the Earth's moon.
+Mercenaries from earth are rebelling against their alien masters not wanting to fight each other anymore.

 The uprising begins in the Shoemaker Crater open area, where Dellian protectors are engaged in armed conflict over spheres of influence.
 Only a few extrasolar mercenaries are involved.
 Both sides use primarily human troops from the earth.
 The Dellian rulers of the Sol system have not been able to afford extrasolar mercenaries for several decades.
 Therefore they are increasingly forcing humans into military service.
 These humans are called mercenaries, but they are mostly slaves having been provided by regions of Earth under the threat of orbital bombardment.